mrock929/optimal-data-splitter/README.md

-# Terminus
+# Optimal_data_splitter

 ## Overview
-Terminus is a Python package created to enable data scientists to quickly and easily split their data into training, validation, and test data in an optimal manner.
+Optimal_data_splitter is a Python package created to enable data scientists to quickly and easily split their data into training, validation, and test data in an optimal manner.
 Many data scientists will split their data randomly, potentially with shuffling or stratification.
 Even with these approaches it is common for data to not be well distributed across all features or factors that may negatively influence the ability to adequately validate/test a model prior to deployment.
-Terminus resolves this by searching through many possible combinations of data splits and determining which one is the closest to the target split distribution.
+Optimal_data_splitter resolves this by searching through many possible combinations of data splits and determining which one is the closest to the target split distribution.

 ## Installation
-1. Copy the terminus-version.number-py3-none-any.whl file into the local directory where your virtual environment (venv) is located.
+1. Copy the optimal-data-splitter-version.number-py3-none-any.whl file into the local directory where your virtual environment (venv) is located.
 1. Enter the venv
-1. `pip install ./terminus-version.number-py3-none-any.whl` will install Terminus and all of its dependencies
+1. `pip install ./optimal-data-splitter-version.number-py3-none-any.whl` will install optimal_data_splitter and all of its dependencies

 ## Usage
-1. Import the Terminus class using `from terminus import Terminus`
+1. Import the OptimalDataSplitter class using `from optimal_data_splitter import OptimalDataSplitter`
 1. Splitting data using default settings can be done with:
-   1. `terminus = Terminus(data=input_data)`
+   1. `splitter = OptimalDataSplitter(data=input_data)`
-   1. `out = terminus.split_data()`
+   1. `out = splitter.split_data()`
    1. The output data will have an additional `split` column that contains 'train', 'val', or 'test' labels.
    1. If this is done in a Jupyter notebook it will generate a couple of plots
-1. Multiple parameters can be configured (see Configuration section) and included in the data split via the optional config input to `Terminus()`
+1. Multiple parameters can be configured (see Configuration section) and included in the data split via the optional config input to `OptimalDataSplitter()`
-   1.  `terminus = Terminus(data=input_data, config=config_dict)`
+   1.  `splitter = OptimalDataSplitter(data=input_data, config=config_dict)`

 ## Data Input Format
-1. Terminus expects the data input to be a Pandas DataFrame with the following restrictions:
+1. Optimal_data_splitter expects the data input to be a Pandas DataFrame with the following restrictions:
    1. The first column must be title 'id'
    1. The 'id' column must have a unique identifier for each row.
 An example would be a filename or a uuid.
    1. All other columns must only contain numerical (float or int) data